XMB5/IPAPatch/README.md

 - **Generate distributable .ipa files**

-  You can distribute your patch/work to your friends very easily, with IPAPatch generated modified version of .ipa files
+  You can distribute your patch/work to your friends very easily, with IPAPatch-Swift generated modified version of .ipa files

     > *Modified version of Facebook.ipa created by IPAPatch*
     >